Is vomiting after head injury a dangerous sign?

 Many people find that acupressure helps reduce nausea and vomiting.
 Acupressure is based on the traditional Chinese medicine practice of acupuncture, which uses specific pressure points on the body to alleviate symptoms.

-One effective pressure point for vomiting is located on your inner wrist.
+One effective pressure point for reducing vomiting is located on your inner wrist.
 To find the pressure point, follow these steps:

 Another pressure point that can help relieve nausea is the ear lobes.
 Rub both ear lobes in a circular direction for two minutes or until the nausea subsides.
 This point also may reduce anxiety.